Garrison Brothers Distillery

 Garrison Brothers Distillery is a distillery in Hye, Texas.
 The distillery produces Texas Straight Bourbon, as well as some experimental variants.
 In 2006, the distillery was granted the first stiller's permit for bourbon outside of Kentucky and Tennessee, which makes it the oldest legal bourbon distillery in Texas.
-Garrison Brothers Distillery did not originally plan on ever selling outside the state of Texas, but it is sold in 42 states as of November 2021.
+As of 2025, Garrison Brothers' bourbon is sold in all 50 states and several countries.

-Garrison Brother's flagship "Cowboy Bourbon" consists of a few thousand barrel proof bottles released each year.
+Garrison Brothers' flagship "Cowboy Bourbon" consists of a few thousand barrel proof bottles released each year.
 The first batch was released in 2013, and a new batch has been released each year since 2015.

 Distributor Allied Lomar Inc., who once sold a bourbon by the name "Cowboy Little Barrel", brought a trademark suit against the distillery due to its use of a similar product name.
 On July 18, 2018, the United States Court of Appeals for the Fifth Circuit affirmed an earlier jury verdict that allowed Garrison Brothers to use the name "Cowboy Bourbon" for Garrison's flagship product, ruling that the earlier trademark had been abandoned.

-In 2018, Garrison Brothers started a 501(c)(3) nonprofit called "Good Bourbon for a Good Cause" to raise money for to renovate Balmorhea State Park.
+In 2018, Garrison Brothers started a 501(c)(3) nonprofit called "Good Bourbon for a Good Cause" to raise money for renovating Balmorhea State Park.
 Garrison Brothers also produced a double-barrel bourbon whiskey named after Balmorhea, which Texas Monthly described as having sweet and silky tasting notes.